priyankaOracle/NewsValidationSite/README.md

   2. IDE:
     i) Import the project in an IDE as a maven project
          ii) Right click on the Test Runner file present under <root>/src/test/java/com/jpmc/runners/TestRunner.java and Run as TestNG

+**Logging**
+This framework is powered by the Log4j2 logging capabilities.
+The logging is configured to append the logs both on console and in a file.
+The log file can be found at <root>/application.log

 **Details of automated scenarios**
 I have used the capability of Cucumber 'Examples' to automate multiple scenarios with different inputs in one single scenario outline.
 Below is the template of the scenario outline: